savetheclocktower/daubjs/README.md

 In this approach, we match an opening brace that is followed by block parameters, but we don't try to match the closing brace.
 We simply push a scope onto the shared braces stack to serve as a marker for the closing brace we're expecting later.
 In this grammar, any other rules that deal with braces should _either_ (a) consume both the opening brace and the closing brace _or_ (b) match _only_ the opening brace and use a callback to add its scope to the stack.

 The `meta: close bracket` rule, then, ends up acting as a catch-all that can close the blocks that other rules opened.
-(Note how we use a `b` element for groups instead of `span`: `b` is also nonsemantic, and we can style it as `font-weight: normal` in the theme.)

 It will match whenever we encounter a closing brace that hasn't already been matched by a more specific rule.
 In that case, we pop the last item off of the shared braces stack to figure out how we should highlight the closing brace.

+(Note how we use a `b` element for groups instead of `span`: `b` is also nonsemantic, and we can style it as `font-weight: normal` in the theme.
+Using a different tag for the groups should result in much less confusion when you’re looking at the grammar a year afterward — you won’t wonder “…why does this rule close more `spans` than it opened?”)

 Contexts are not shared across elements.
 A new context is created whenever Daub begins highlighting a particular element with a particular language — or you can pass an existing context as the second argument to `Grammar#parse` (or the third argument to `Highlighter#parse`).
 You should do this if you use sub-grammars for contextual parsing, so that the sub-grammars can share state with the parent grammar.